Kazooki123/Kazooki123/README.md

 Hello my name is Mark, You call me Kazooki or Starlo👋

--Born in the Philippines🏔️
+* Born in the Philippines🏔️

--Loves coding and gaming🎮🧑‍💻
+* Loves coding and gaming🎮🧑‍💻

--Content creator in Tiktok🧠
+* Content creator in Tiktok🧠

--Studies in Highschool📖
+* Studies in Highschool📖

--Slowy gets to know about Web development🔰
+* Slowy gets to know about Web development🔰

 # STATS